Developero-oficial/mysql-mongo-db/README.md

 ```

 **CRUD Mongogb**
-After crud, you need create a schema and model:
+Before crud, you need create a schema and model:

 ``` js
 // Basic schema, you can do more complex if you want